acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 Refer to the keycloak documentation if configuring your own local keycloak idp [keycloak documentation](https://www.keycloak.org/documentation)

-## 5. Export the Keycloak metadata
+## 5. Retrieve the Keycloak SAML metadata

 Once Keycloak is configured, open its SAML metadata endpoint and copy the generated metadata.

+The realm export is intended only for development.
+Do not expose it publicly, as it may contain Identity Provider configuration, client information, and secrets depending on the exported settings.

 Keycloak exposes the SAML Identity Provider metadata through its descriptor endpoint: